-- SMTP (E-Mail) Setting: Select "Enable" to activate the SMTP operation. - Sender: Enter an email address to be used as the sender for all messages sent by the network camera. - Interval: Represents the time interval of the email notification when events occur several times. - Aggregate events: Shows the maximum number of emails sent within each interval. - Use Mail Server: Check the box is you are using a mail server to receive event notification and image email. - Mail Server: Enter the host names (or IP addresses) for your mail server. - Port: Enter the port number for your mail server.
-Enable the sending of notifications and image email messages from the network camera to predefined addresses via SMTP. - Enable use (SMTP) authentication: Check the box if your mail server requires authentication. - User name/Password: Enter the User name and Password as provided by your network administrator or ISP (Internet Service Provider). - Login method: Choose a log-in method in the drop-down list:

-AUTH LOGIN / AUTH PLAIN

-- SMTP (E-Mail) Receiver: User can assign up to 8 receivers. - Receiver #: Enter an email address.
+- SMTP (E-Mail) Setting: Select "Enable" to activate the SMTP operation. - Sender: Enter an email address to be used as the sender for all messages sent by the network camera. - Interval: Represents the time interval of the email notification when events occur several times. - Aggregate events: Shows the maximum number of emails sent within each interval. - Use Mail Server: Check the box if you are using a mail server to receive event notification and image email. - Mail Server: Enter the host names (or IP addresses) for your mail server. - Port: Enter the port number for your mail server. - Connection security: Select a connection security type in the drop-down list: None, StartTLS, SSL. - Enable use(SMTP) authentication: Check the box if your mail server requires authentication. - User name/Password: Enter the User name and Password as provided by your network administrator or ISP (Internet Service Provider). - Login method: Choose a log-in method in the drop-down list: AUTH LOGIN / AUTH PLAIN - SMTP (E-Mail) Receiver: User can assign up to 8 receivers - Receiver #: Enter an email address.